ur-cs-courses/course-project-silver-bullet/docs/design/use_cases/USE_CASES.md

     - Scheduled meetings for brainstorm and organized meeting notes
     - Designed the general UML Diagram
     - Contributed to creating the user stories
+* Thando:
+    - Contributed to main discussion of user stories
+    - Designed the UML diagram for task assigning by the building manager
+    - Contributed to meeting notes based on requirements elaborated in class discussions.